 If you are looking to discover some more hidden walks in Dublin, consider visiting Ticknock for an epic view of the city.

-22. Go back in Time at the Stella in Rathmines
+28. Go back in Time at the Stella in Rathmines

 Get ready to go back in time with the Stella Movie Theatre in Rathmines.
 The old movie theatre has been restored to ‘reflect the glamour and glitz of the 1920’s for an entire new generation of movie-goers’.

 This is honestly such a unique movie experience to enjoy while in Dublin.
 The seats represent a 1920 style lounge chairs that visitors can lie back and cuddle into as the movie plays.
-The theatre is also kitted with a cushioned foot stool, a blanket and a side table for all your movie snacks and drinks.

 Movie goers can order a range of food and drink, which are brought out your seats when ready.